kawaiiDango/pano-scrobbler/README.md

 - Get a random song, album, or artist from your listening history
 - Search Lastfm for a songs, artists, or albums
 - Fetch albums and album artists from Lastfm, if missing, before scrobbling
-- \* Get your top scrobbles digests as a notification at the end of every week and month
+- \* Get your top scrobbles digests as a notification at the end of every week, month and year
 - Add or remove personal tags from the info screen
 - Mix and match themes
-- \* Broadcast Intents for automation apps
+- \* Control Pano Scrobbler from automation apps like Tasker
 - Remember and see apps you scrobbled from and play directly in them

-Features marked with * are not available on TV due to OS limitations.
+Features marked with \* are not available on TV due to OS limitations.

 ### Credits

 - Inspiration from Musixmatch's FloatingLyrics
 - YouTube title parser from [Web Scrobbler](https://github.com/web-scrobbler/web-scrobbler) and [Metadata Filter](https://github.com/web-scrobbler/metadata-filter)
 - Icons from [pictogrammers.com](https://pictogrammers.com) and [material.io](https://material.io)